fortuitous-dev/ryst/README.rst

 ==============
 Ryst is written in Rust.
-Instead of trying to recreate all the features of rsync natively in Rust, we simply wrap the *rsync* tool with the Rust std::process::Command utility.
-This makes adding features very easy and robust.
+Instead of trying to recreate all the features of rsync natively in Rust, we simply wrap the *rsync* tool with the Rust **std::process::Command** tools.
+Given the stability and features in *rsync*, this makes **ryst** very flavorful and robust.

 Potential Improvements
 =========================
 Among the many improvements that could be made, these seem to be prominent:

-* Pre and Post copy commands, to shudown databases or services that require it.
+* Pre and Post copy commands, to shutdown databases or services that require syncronization of files before copy.
 * Better tests
 * Support more rsync features